What are analog and digital communications? Draw the basic block diagram of the transmitter and receivers.

 In digital communication, the message signal to be transmitted is digital in nature.
 This means that digital communication involves the transmission of information in digital form.
 The immunity to channel noise and external interference is better than analog communication.

 Block diagram of transmitter and receiver :

-(ii) Oscillator: It creates alternating current at the frequency on which the transmitter will transmit.
+(ii) Oscillator: It creates an alternating current at the frequency on which the transmitter will transmit.
 The oscillator usually generates a sine wave, which is referred to as a carrier wave.

 (iii) Modulator: It adds useful information to the carrier wave.
-There are two main ways to add this information.
+There are two fundamental ways to add this information.
 The first, called amplitude modulation or AM, makes slight increases or decreases to the amplitude of the carrier wave.
-The second, called frequency modulation or FM, makes slight increases or decreases the frequency of the carrier wave.
+The second, called frequency modulation or FM, make slight increases or decreases the frequency of the carrier wave.

 - Antenna: It captures the radio waves.
 Typically, the antenna is simply a length of wire.
-When this wire is exposed to radio waves, the waves induce a very small alternating current in the antenna.
+When this wire is exposed to radio waves, the waves induce a tiny alternating current in the antenna.

-- RF amplifier: A sensitive amplifier that amplifies the very weak radio frequency (RF) signal from the antenna so that the signal can be processed by the tuner.
+- RF amplifier: A sensitive amplifier that amplifies the very weak radio frequency (RF) signal from the antenna so that the tuner can process the signal.

-- Detector: It is responsible for separating the audio information from the carrier wave.
+- Detector: It separates the audio information from the carrier wave.
 For AM signals, this can be done with a diode that just rectifies the alternating current signal.